blume-amcsm/amcsm/AMCSM_2.0–Architecture_for_Time‑Aligned.md

     • learns from interaction.

 This is not an incremental improvement.
-It is a new paradigm.
+This could be future.